benaytms/faces_recognizer2/README.md

 ![the gang gets recognized](image.png)

-The first program (which is included in this too, FACE.py) uses Haar Cascade Classifier
-which can work better with multiple faces but doesn't work great if the faces aren't easily seen.

-This second one works by using Single Shot MultiBox Detector (SSD) which is a classifier that has great perfomance but still, compared to others like FaceNet, is not that reliable.

-That being said many faces might end up being not recognized, so take this in consideration.

 ### ***If you want to test it***
 You'll need these packages:
 * *OpenCV: pip install opencv-python*